Signs of progress as EU leaders meet to haggle over climate target

 EU member states, which take decisions by unanimity, need to agree a common position on the 2030 target and then strike a deal with the European Parliament, which wants a 60% cut.

-Draft conclusions for the two-day summit, seen by Reuters, do not endorse a specific 2030 climate target but say EU leaders will “return to the issue” at a meeting in December, with the aim to strike a deal by year-end.
+Draft conclusions for the two-day summit, seen by Reuters, do not endorse a specific 2030 climate target but say EU leaders will “return to the issue” at a meeting in December, with the aim of striking a deal by year-end.

 The conclusions, dated Wednesday, offer some concessions to Poland, which has said it cannot agree to any new climate target without further analysis of how the goal would affect individual countries.